algolia/gatsby-plugin-algolia/README.md

 ## Partial Updates

-This plugin will update only the changed or deleted notes on your Gatsby site.
+This plugin will update only the changed or deleted nodes on your Gatsby site.
 This means indexing is faster.

 We rely on Gatsby's default contentDigest field, so make sure that this is queried.